CP1401/Practicals/prac_06/README.md

 - Normal weight: BMI is 18.5 to 24.9
 - Overweight: BMI is 25 to 29.9
 - Obese: BMI is 30 or more

+This list of categories was taken from the cancer.org website, but we understand boundary conditions and should write our conditions in a better way.
+E.g., what category should a BMI of 29.95 be?

 The client wants a program that will ask for a person's height and weight, then tell them their BMI and weight category.